 Successful artists are known for creating art they are passionate about and focus on that subject matter.

 The challenge emerging artists face is deciding on what subject matter they would like to pursue.
-Few artists have a clear vision of what they would like to create for their art career, while many have to experiment to discover their passion.
+Few artists have a clear vision of what they want to create for their art career, while many have to experiment to discover their passion.

-If you know what subject matter and style of art you would like to be known for, spend all of your efforts on that subject.
-If you are not sure what style of art you would like to create for the next 10-20 years, experiment with different subjects and mediums and join art challenges to see what comes more naturally.
+If you know what subject matter and art style you would like to be known for, spend all of your efforts on that subject.
+If you are unsure what style of art you would like to create for the next 10-20 years, experiment with different subjects and mediums and join art challenges to see what comes more naturally.

 Define Your Niche